 - 1 bunch asparagus

-- 1 tsp sriracha, more or less to taste
+- 1 teaspoon sriracha more or less to taste

 - Rinse asparagus.
 Trim off about 1"-ish from the bottom of each spear, where the green color begins to transition to white, and discard the end.
 The white-ish end is the tough part we don't want to eat.

-- Place a large skillet on the stovetop over medium-high heat and add 1 tsp of oil.
+- Place a large skillet on the stovetop over medium-high heat and add 1 teaspoon of oil.
 Once heated thoroughly, place the asparagus in a single layer on the bottom of the pan.

-- Drizzle remaining 1 1/2 tsp of oil over top of the asparagus and season to taste with salt and pepper.
+- Drizzle remaining 1 ½ teaspoons of oil over top of the asparagus and season to taste with salt and pepper.
 Let the asparagus cook for 3-5 minutes, or until the bottom side is sauteed to your liking.

 - Carefully flip each asparagus spear over and arrange them again in a single layer to cook for 2-3 minutes to cook the opposite side.
 While the second side is cooking, drizzle sriracha over the asparagus (you'll be drizzling on the already-cooked side), then brush the sriracha from the top to bottom of each spear to disperse it.
 Serve warm.